Chrome vs Chromium: Core Differences

 On Linux, install Chromium directly from the Linux distribution’s software repositories.
 For example, on Ubuntu Linux, install Chromium by opening the Ubuntu Software Center.
 Search for Chromium and click Install.
 Chromium also receives security updates through the Linux distribution’s software repositories.

-Difference between Chrome and Chromium
+Difference Between Chrome and Chromium

-|Features||Provides more features such as update mechanism, built-in support for multiple technologies, and digital rights management (DRM) components to play copyrighted content||Does not provide any of these features|
+|Features||Provides more features such as an update mechanism, built-in support for multiple technologies, and digital rights management (DRM) components to play copyrighted content||Does not provide any of these features|

 |Stability||More stable than Chromium||It is more prone to crashes, even when compared to the most basic versions of Chrome.|

 |Privacy||Automatically collects and transfers information to Google.
 This information can vary from crash reports, usage statistics, device operating systems, and more.||Collects and transfers less information.
 Cannot transfer information such as crash reports and usage statistics.|